-Pokemon Black and Pokemon Black 2: The newest generation of pokemon, with an absurd plot, a tutorial mode that lasts most of the game, cutscenes that will not end, and constant usurping of my spotlight by Douchy McFlamehair.
+Pokemon Black and Pokemon Black 2: A new generation of pokemon, with an absurd plot, a tutorial mode that lasts most of the game, cutscenes that will not end, and constant usurping of my spotlight by Douchy McFlamehair.

 Wither: In a future where people die young, women are kidnapped by rich men for wives in a way that is definitely not rape at all.
 And raped thirteen year olds are worse than rapist kidnappers.
 Fever manages to have even shoddier worldbuilding and jam in more (and younger) rape.